 Censorship is a way of promoting a set of values while excluding opposing views.
 That is why it’s a subtle form of propaganda.
-Propaganda aims to advance biased and prejudiced arguments at the same time, excluding opposing points of view.
+Propaganda aims to advance biased and prejudiced arguments simultaneously, excluding opposing points of view.

 Suppressing or excluding ideas is one of the mind control tactics of self-hypnosis, group hypnosis, or groupthink Manipulation.
 If you aren’t familiar with this, it’s an overall strategy for programming beliefs and actions.

-Does suppression really protect us, or something else going on?
-Does the suppression of things that don’t support the cultural narrative protect us?
+Does suppression protect us, or something else going on?
+Does the suppression support the cultural narrative or us?
 Or does it just keep us in the dark?
-Is censorship for our protection, or is it just a way of projecting the values of those in charge of the group?
+Is censorship for our protection, or is it simply a way of projecting the values of those in charge of the group?

-Many people think censorship violates our basic right to free speech.
+Many people think censorship violates our fundamental right to free speech.
 Do we have the need or the right to see unfiltered information?
 Unfortunately, if you don’t control the space, you don’t have the right to other points of view.
-Facebook is a good example of a large worldwide entity that applies whatever rules it makes up to censor ideas and opinions.
-It should have a responsibility to filter misleading data, but that’s it.
+Facebook is an excellent example of a large worldwide entity that applies whatever rules it makes up to censor ideas and opinions.
+It should be responsible for filtering misleading data, but that’s it.

 So, we come to expect censorship.
 First, we know we don’t control the groups we join.
 Second, people are more comfortable when they see and hear things that validate their thinking and values.
 However, this thinking also makes people easier to control.

 Because we expect censorship, it becomes almost invisible.
-Almost every type of group from the local Church to Facebook has community standards.
-This is another way of saying you agree to their censorship and suppression.
+Many groups have community standards, Facebook and your Church, for example.
+It is another way of saying you agree to their censorship and suppression.
 If you disagree, you can’t take part.